donpellegrino/insect_laser_fence/README.md

 ## Abstract

 The purpose of this repository is to organize resources for implementation of a laser fence that targets insects, including the mosquito and spotted lanternfly.
 A research question is to determine if work done on laser fences that target mosquitos in Africa could be adapted to spotted lanterfly in Pennsylvania.
+Note that the original mosquito use case was popularized in 2010 and described as a failure in 2016 (Schiller, 2016).

 ## Mosqiuto Characterization